 The FS-UNEP Centre’s research covers challenges surrounding finance in the light of the climate crisis.
-Research areas include
+Research areas include:

-- impacts of policies and incentives on a macro level on investors’ financing decisions;
+- Impacts of policies and incentives on a macro level on investors’ financing decisions;

-- energy and climate policy in emerging and developing countries;
+- Energy and climate policy in emerging and developing countries;

-- sustainable finance and scenario analysis for financial decision making.
+- Sustainable finance and scenario analysis for financial decision making.

 Our research activities are linked with the actual project implementation.
-This allows our research team to provide facts-based analysis and practical guidance not only relevant for academia but also for public and private decision-makers.
+This allows our research team to provide facts-based analysis and practical guidance not only relevant for academia but also public and private decision-makers.